 As time goes by I become evermore aware that time is precious, especially for writers.
 Most of us have to steal our creative minutes from other responsibilities or activities we would love to pursue.
 Most us will live, imagine, or discover more stories than we’ll survive long enough to tell.

-Write Smart is one result of that effort, a concise collection of wisdom that allows a new writer, or a veteran looking for a refresher, to focus on the essentials and proceed with confidence from an idea to a book and beyond.
+Write Smart is simply a concise collection of wisdom that allows a new writer, or a veteran looking for a refresher, to focus on the essentials and proceed with confidence from an idea to a book and beyond.